UANDES-4103-201810/course-project-catfinding/README.md

 #We strongly recommend this ( https://www.youtube.com/watch?v=2s4slliAtQU ) during the correction
 #We think that categories should only be managed by owners, so we simply eliminated the edit/delete options, is intended
 #There's no admins for now so no one can be admin. (even if you try)
+#The numbers displayed in wishlist are the projects id
 #Salutations

 This README would normally document whatever steps are necessary to get the